marioizquierdo/enablePlaceholder/README.md

 EnablePlaceholder jQuery plugin
 ===============================

-A very simple and lightweight jQuery plugin which enables HTML5 placeholder behavior for old browsers.
+A very simple and lightweight jQuery plugin which enables HTML5 placeholder behavior for old browsers, focused on KISS principle, it does not support password placeholders.

-There are many placeholder plugins out there, but I could't find one that works with the robustness and flexibility I needed, so I created this one, and it's only 1.5Kb.
+Compared to many other placeholder plugins out there, this one I think is better to enable placeholders in search inputs, text fields, text areas, etc. (anything but a password field), because is small while keeping the needed reliability and robustness.

 ## Basic usage: ##